calremmel/calremmel.github.io/content/posts/fraud-unbalanced-classes.md

 Herein lies the central problem: only a little over **.1%** of these entries are fraudulent.

 In order to make this more visually apparent, we'll use the following process:

 1. We'll take a large random sample from the dataset.
-I've learned from hard experience that plotting millions of points on your home laptop can take a good long while otherwise.
+I've learned from hard experience that plotting millions of points on your home laptop can take a good long while otherwise
 2. We'll drop `nameOrig` and `nameDest` for now.
 These may be useful for modeling at a later point, but they will require some transformation, and for now we just want to get a sense of scale
 3. We'll transform the `type` column into numeric dummy variables, so as to be able to include this information in our modeling
 4. We'll reduce the dataset into two dimensions using Principal Component Analysis for plotting